magsenche/hanazono/docs/notes/ai/jepa.md

 # Yann Lecun and JEPA

+JEPA is an architecture for autonomous intelligence proposed by Yann LeCun that aims to learn models of the world in a self-supervised manner.
+It consists of several modules.
+The goal of JEPA is to enable humans to plan effectively in unfamiliar situations by predicting what's likely, plausible, impossible.

 ## JEPA

 [Yann LeCun on a vision to make AI systems learn and reason like animals and humans](https://ai.facebook.com/blog/yann-lecun-advances-in-ai-research/)